 2. Analyse the legend

-Before you start reading the plans, it’s important to check the drawing legend.
+Before you start reading the architectural plans, it’s important to check the drawing legend.
 While architects tend to communicate in the same language, there may be some differences in symbols or line design.

 3. Know what is new and old